Imarti: Preparation

 Black gram is soaked in water for a few hours, and then stone-ground into a fine batter.
 The batter is poured into ghee, though other oils are sometimes used.
 Like funnel cakes, the batter is poured into geometric patterns, although imartis are generally smaller than funnel cakes.
 There is often a small ring in the middle.

 Before frying the batter, sugar syrup is prepared and is flavored with edible camphor, cloves, cardamom, kewra and saffron.
-The fried imartis is then dipped in sugar syrup until they expand in size, having soaked up a significant amount of the syrup.
+The fried imartis are then dipped in sugar syrup until they expand in size, having soaked up a significant amount of the syrup.
 In Northern India, imartis are drained, and thus tend to be drier than jalebis.
 Imartis can be served hot, at room temperature, or cold.